wrale/mcp-server-tree-sitter/ROADMAP.md

 ### Feature Improvements
 - ✅ Add support for more tree-sitter languages by implementing https://github.com/Goldziher/tree-sitter-language-pack/
+- ✅ Add support for query execution with proper result handling
 - [ ] Improve query building tools with more sophisticated matching options (HOLD because we could cripple the codebase with complexity)
 - [ ] Implement more advanced code analysis metrics (HOLD because we could cripple the codebase with complexity)
 - [ ] Enhance caching system with better invalidation strategy (HOLD because we could cripple the codebase with complexity)